oottppxx/enigma2/plugins/quarterpounder/README.md

   to display during restarts, independently of what's configured in the main box settings.

+**External**
+* "Stream types handled by external players to poll for (comma separated list)."
+* Default: "5002".
+* As stated, list of stream types that are handled by external players, and that should be polled for working status (in a very simple way, checking if the video device is in use).

+**External Delay**
+* "Polling interval (ms)."
+* Default: 1000.
+* Interval between polling for usage of the video device, if the current service stream is of a type that should be polled for.

+**External Delay Start**
+* "Initial polling delay (ms)."
+* Default: 10x the External Delay setting (see above).
+* Initial time after a service start event before polling begins.

 **"Stuck Channels Hack"**
 * "Hack around stuck DVB channels."